sscheib/sscheib.github.io/_posts/2024-02-17-execution-environments.md

   welcome                                        Start at the welcome page
 ```

-That's quite a lot of sub-command, but how do they map to the original Ansible CLI tools?
+That's quite a lot of sub-commands, but how do they map to the original Ansible CLI tools?

-The answer is not as straight-forward as you might think; Let me start with the obvious ones:
+The answer is not as straight-forward as you might think.
+First off: `ansible-navigator` is an **extension** to the original Ansible CLI tools, **not** a **replacement**.
+Having said that, *some* original Ansible CLI tools are incooperated into `ansible-navigator`:

+Let me start with the obvious ones:

 | ansible command                           | ansible-navigator command                   |
 | :---------------------------------------- | :------------------------------------------ |